‘Learning and growing side by side in God’s love.’

 An important subject for everyone, design and technology can unlock creative and analytical skills; children learn to think creatively and develop their ability to problem solve through critiquing, evaluating and testing their ideas, products and the work of others.

-We believe it is vital that children understand their lessons are meaningful with a real-life purpose, across the whole curriculum.
+We believe it is vital that children understand their lessons are meaningful, question led and topic related, with a real-life purpose, across the whole curriculum.
 The UK has a rich history of design and manufacturing innovations, and now boasts a sector that employs some two million people.
-There is currently a skills shortage in this sector, so it is vitally important to encourage and enthuse children in this inclusive subject so they do not miss the opportunities available to themselves and others from every socio-economic background.

 At Eastry CEP School, we aim to foster a love of the creative subjects in all pupils and see design and technology as a subject that integrates classroom learning with the worlds of industry, digital technology and design.
 We encourage the children to be curious about the world around them as we promote exploration and discovery, so that they might become engaged in the joy of actually creating and participating, develop a range of design ideas and build an array of applied technical skills.